← Back to Stories

 • Climate Council Fellow Wesley Morgan called the vote a 'massive victory for Vanuatu and the Pacific leaders' but criticized Australia for not phasing out approvals for new coal and gas projects.

-• Vishal Prasad from Pacific Islands Students Fighting Climate Change labeled Australia’s actions 'disappointing' for not co-sponsoring the original motion, noting only Australia and New Zealand among Pacific nations did not.
+• Vishal Prasad from Pacific Islands Students Fighting Climate Change labeled Australia's actions in the lead-up to the vote 'disappointing', noting that every Pacific nation except Australia and New Zealand co-sponsored the original motion.

-• The article mentions the Holiday Inn villas in Port Vila, Vanuatu, were damaged beyond repair by natural disasters.
+• The article mentions that multiple natural disasters in Vanuatu left the Holiday Inn villas in Port Vila damaged beyond repair, illustrating the climate impacts.

 The Guardian

-• UN Secretary-General António Guterres welcomed the resolution as a 'powerful affirmation of international law, climate justice, and the responsibility of states to protect people from the escalating climate crisis'.
+• UN Secretary-General António Guterres welcomed the resolution, calling it 'a powerful affirmation of international law, climate justice, science, and the responsibility of states to protect people from the escalating climate crisis'.

-• The Trump administration was reported to have urged other nations to pressure Vanuatu to withdraw the resolution before the vote.
+• The article notes that the Trump administration reportedly lobbied to drop the UN resolution altogether and urged other nations to press Vanuatu to withdraw it.

 Source Articles